decentraland/decentraland-commons/src/ethereum/README.md

 ## Putting it all together

 The idea is to define your own `Contract`s and work with them using `eth`.
-A typical case is described below:
+A typical case is described on [decentraland-contracts](https://github.com/decentraland/contracts).

-Check [decentraland-contracts](https://github.com/decentraland/contracts) for more info.